 The Indian fleet is generally modern and well equipped.
 We will need the Indians if RMAF and RMN are going to face off the Chinese aircraft and ships in the South China Sea.

-In the meantime, we should look at equipping our strategic naval bases in the Spratly Island with more capable defences probably a battery of BrahMos coastal version missiles and equipping the BrahMos in the active navy ships.
+In the meantime, we should look at equipping our strategic naval bases in the Spratly Island with more capable defenses probably a battery of BrahMos coastal version missiles, and equipping the BrahMos in the active navy ships.
 And speed up the completion of the Maharaja Lela class frigates which is based on the robust Gowind class corvette design.